esmero/archipelago-deployment-live/deploy/ec2-docker/README.md

 2.- Install Docker using this guide https://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html.
 You may need to reboot afterwards

 Customizing

 cp .env.template to .env and modify passwords/domains

-Move the file inside
-archipelago-deployment-live/config_storage/nginxconfig/certbot_extra_domains
-and name it like your primary domain
+Rename the file found inside archipelago-deployment-live/config_storage/nginxconfig/certbot_extra_domains and name it like your primary domain
 Add all your subdomains there (if any) if not leave empty